 "The sunset spectacular is really a fusion of architecture and media... sometimes we think of media as being attached to buildings, and in this case, we're going to great lengths to integrate the media into a kind of overall civic experience.

-Orange Barrel Media (OBM) and the City of West Hollywood recently launched the Sunset Spectacular at 8775 Sunset Blvd.
+In May of 2021, Orange Barrel Media (OBM) and the City of West Hollywood launched the Sunset Spectacular at 8775 Sunset Blvd.
 Designed by architect Tom Wiscombe, the innovative full-motion digital tower merges architectural excellence with diverse public art and experiential programming to create an exciting new destination on Sunset Blvd.
-The project was developed through a public-private partnership with the City of West Hollywood and is estimated to generate an average of $3 million in annual revenue for the City to reinvest in the broader Los Angeles cultural and creative community.
+The project was developed through a public-private partnership with the City of West Hollywood and generates revenue for the City to reinvest in the broader Los Angeles cultural and creative community.
 The Sunset Spectacular is the first digital out-of-home media on the Sunset Strip in over ten years.

-Ultimately, the significance of the project is that it will exist simultaneously in two realms: the local physical space of the Sunset Strip and the global digital space of social media.
-Potentially the most “Instagrammable” billboard in the world, this project will actively share the uniqueness and creativity of the West Hollywood with the world.”
+Ultimately, the significance of this project is to simultaneously exist in two realms: the local physical space of the Sunset Strip and the global digital space of social media.
+Potentially the most ‘Instagrammable’ billboard, this project will actively share the uniqueness and creativity of West Hollywood with the world.”